ubports/docs.ubports.com/porting/halium_9/9_Install_and_boot.rst

 Install and debug the boot process
 ==================================

-This step involves flashing the halium-boot.img you built in the previous section, and subsequently downloading and installing the GSI and rootfs on your device.
+This step involves flashing the halium-boot.img you built in the previous section, and subsequently downloading and installing the GSI (see :ref:`What_is_a_GSI`) and rootfs on your device.
 You will then boot your device and establish remote access to confirm that it boots correctly.

 Flash halium-boot
 -----------------